 How You Help: 5 Ways We Use Your Community Survey Responses

-For years now, we’ve been conducting an annual community survey of people who use our site, ranging from veteran users to people who may have stumbled upon us just yesterday.
+For years now, we’ve been conducting an annual community survey of people who use our resources, ranging from veteran animal advocates to people who may have stumbled upon us just yesterday.
 It’s important for us to capture this range because, while we know that many users return to our site on a regular basis — monthly, weekly, or even daily — there is a sizeable portion of our audience who encounter our work anew every day, and who have to figure out how to navigate our resources without the benefit of previous experience.

 1. We use your responses to guide changes to the structure and organization of our site.